Skip to content

 The controller fetches the Superset CR.
 If it no longer exists, the reconciler returns gracefully — Kubernetes garbage collection handles cleanup via owner references.

 If spec.suspend is true, the controller sets the Suspended condition to True, updates status, and returns immediately.
-No task pods run, no child CRs are created or updated, and no resources are deleted.
+No task Jobs run, no component resources are created or updated, and no resources are deleted.
 This allows users to pause reconciliation without removing the CR.

 Phase 2: Shared Resources